STIXTheMachine/property-importer/README.md

 - Represents a group of ImportRows imported from a single .csv file
 - Records the file name of the .csv from which it was generated
 - Records whether the ImportValidationService has validated all of its ImportRows and is ready to be committed to the DB
-- Records whether it has already been committed to the DB to avoid attempting to save duplicate data.
-(Although DB constraints on Property and Unit do prevent that anyway)
+- Records whether it has already been committed to the DB to avoid attempting to save duplicate data, though DB constraints do enforce this.

 Import and ImportRow are persisted to allow users to verify imported data and perform validation before fully committing to the DB.